In recognition that it can now take me months to write about a country after I visit, I'm going to start a new series called “Notes from the Road.”

-I couldn't find a way to book online in advance, and lucked out by getting the last private room for the night I arrived.
+I couldn't find a way to book online in advance and lucked out by getting the last private room for the night I arrived.

-In Santa Cruz – La Iguana Perdida
+La Iguana Perdida

 Where to Eat and Drink

-- The Buddha's rooftop is chill, plus plenty of Asian style food.
+The Buddha's rooftop is chill, plus plenty of Asian-style food.

-- Nick's Place by the boat offers good views, especially in the mornings.
+Nick's place by the boat offers excellent views, especially in the mornings.

-- Buy a loaf of homemade chocolate banana bread from the local women in the streets–delicious and cheap!
+Buy a loaf of homemade chocolate banana bread from the local women in the streets–delicious and cheap!

-- Pana Rock is the local rock bar, and it's rumored to have the best pizza in town, but the oven wasn't working when we went there.
+Pana Rock is the local rock bar, and it's rumored to have the best pizza in town, but the oven wasn't working when we went there.

-- Cafe Kitsch is a German bakery on the main street.
+Cafe Kitsch is a German bakery on the main street.
 Lots of chocolates and pastries.

-- Cafe Loco, also on the main street, is owned by two Korean guys.
-It's small, but with a good vibe, and locally grown coffee.
+Cafe Loco, also on the main street, is owned by two Korean guys.
+It's small but with a good vibe and locally grown coffee.

-- Cafe Sabor Crucero is a student run cafe offering excellent food, service, views, and value.
+Cafe Sabor Crucero is a student-run cafe offering excellent food, service, views, and value.
 WiFi too!

 Things to Do

 - Relax.
-Get in touch with your inner hippie.
+Get in touch with your inner hippie

-- Watch the sunsets.
+- Watch the sunsets

-- Rent a kayak.
+- Rent a kayak

-- Day trip to the various villages around the lake.
+- Day trip to the various villages around the lake

-- Hike San Pedro volcano.
+- Hike the San Pedro volcano

 Lanquin (and Semuc Champey)

 I think it took about five hours.
 There's not much to look at in Lanquin, and most people eat meals at their accommodation.

 Where to Sleep

-Literally a few meters from the park entrance.
+A few meters from the park entrance.
 It requires taking an hour's ride off-road after the shuttle lets you off in Lanquin, but this would've been my preference.

-You're right on the river, and you can get to the pools immediately after the park opens (when you can hopefully have them to yourself for a little bit).
-No WiFi or Claro signal.
+You're right on the river, and you can get to the pools immediately after the park opens (when you can hopefully have them to yourself for a little bit)—no WiFi or Claro signal.

 Situated in a valley in town, it has nice views, but they blast rock and alternative music all day and night, so it's not that relaxing around the common/dining/bar area.

 Worse for me was hearing rats running through the rafters at night in the dorm room.
 I had trouble sleeping as a result.

 Things to Do

-One Israeli I met who did this said he was so tired from the caving, and subsequent cliff jumps and rope swing that he didn't have much energy to enjoy the natural pools.
+One Israeli I met who did this said he was so tired from the caving and subsequent cliff jumps and a rope swing that he didn't have much energy to enjoy the natural pools.